LouHenryAlvarez/jackbox/README.md

 Furthermore, these decorators can be re-applied multiple times to the same receiver:

 	cup = Coffee.new.enrich(milk).enrich(sprinkles).enrich(sprinkles)

 	# or even..

 	cup = Coffee.new.enrich milk, sprinkles, sprinkles

 	cup.cost.should == 2.10
 	cup.should be_instance_of(Coffee)
 	cup.injectors.should == [:milk, :sprinkles, :sprinkles]

-Decorators are useful in several areas of OOP: graphics, stream processing, command processors to name a few.
+Decorators are useful in several areas of OOP: presentation layers, stream processing, command processors to name a few.

 ### Injector introspection
-Injectors have the ability to speak about themselves and inject their receivers with these introspecting capabilities.
-Every injected/enriched object or class can enumerate its injectors.
-Moreover injectors can speak about its members just like any module or class.
+Injectors have the ability to speak about themselves.
+Moreover injectors can speak about their members just like any module or class, and inject their receivers with these introspecting capabilities.
+Every injected/enriched object or class can enumerate its injectors, and injectors can enumerate their members, and so forth.

-    class Target
-    end

     injector :Function do
       def far
         puts :faaaar
+      end
+      def close
+        puts 'here'
       end
     end
     injector :Style do